chaminduliyana/CS50-s-Introduction-to-Computer-Science/Week 1/Problem Set 1/Hello, World/README.md

 # Problem to Solve
 Thanks to Professor [Brian Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan) (who taught CS50 when David took it!), “hello, world” has been implemented in hundreds of languages.
 Let’s add your implementation to the list!
-In a file called 'hello.c', in a folder called world, implement a program in C that prints hello, world\n, and that’s it!
+In a file called `hello.c`, in a folder called world, implement a program in C that prints hello, world\n, and that’s it!

 # How to Begin